UMass-Rescue/image-similarity/README.md

 * You can have a look at the SQLite database which I ran for Places365 dataset [here](https://drive.google.com/file/d/1hgRKrvxeddJWqxb7wW8zKxQwBvX6lH3C/view).

+## Credits

+The pre-trained model and the code for similarity metric calculation has been adapted from https://github.com/USCDataScience/Image-Similarity-Deep-Ranking.

 ## Weekly Blog